 - Can a Parole Board decision be appealed or reconsidered?

 - How do offenders apply for a pardon, clemency or the restoration of their civil rights?

 - How can I contact the Secretary of the Commonwealth?

 A: All applications must be completed online and must be renewed every three years.
-Please note that paper applications are no longer accepted.
 Complete the application here.

 A: Click here to find out more.

 A: No. Click here to find out more.